Yaniv Benhamou

 Presentation

-Since 2015, he co-organizes with Prof. Jacques de Werra the WIPO-UNIGE Summer School on Intellectual Property, and the Digital Law Summer School.
-Since 2018, he has been mandated as an international expert by WIPO for copyright and museums issues, including author of the Report on Copyright Practices and Challenges of Museums, as well as for Big Data and Intellectual Property.
-He has also co-directed a research project on the Digitization of Museum Collections.
+Since 2015, he has co-organized the Digital Law Summer School with Prof. Jacques de Werra.
+Since 2018, he has been mandated as an international expert by WIPO on copyright and museums, and in particular author of the Report on Copyright Practices and Challenges of Museums, as well as on Big Data and intellectual property.
+He has also co-directed a research project on the digitization of art (Digitization of Museum Collections).

 Associated activities